 Where is it?
 On Cuba’s northwestern shore, Havana is Cuba’s capital with almost three million inhabitants.

-Accommodations: Although you’re free to stay in any property in Havana and simply arrange for inexpensive daily transfers to the dive centers, we recommend the following if interested in being closer to the dive centers: Club Acuario at the Marina Hemingway or Hotel Copacabana in Miramar or Tarara self-catering house options.
+Accommodations: Although you’re free to stay in any property in Havana and simply arrange for daily taxis to the dive centers we recommend the following if interested in being closer to the dive centers: Club Acuario at the Marina Hemingway, Hotel Copacabana in Miramar or Tarara self-catering house options.

 The Scuba Diving: There are three main international dive centers, two of which are currently operating (as of Nov.
 2019); La Aguja located at the Hemingway Marina, Copacabana in Miramar, and the Tarara Marina in Havana’s Eastern Beaches (which has no current dive instructor).
 There are roughly 24 sites identified from Cojimar in eastern Havana to the Mariel Bay in western Havana.
 There are an additional 10 sites in the Beaches of the East area.
 The dive area runs parallel to the coast and the sites are at depths of 5 to 35 meters.
 Vistas include coral fields, sponges, tropical fish, small caves and shipwrecks.
 1/2 day dive departures are generally planned to take place in the morning.